Integration of Sustainability Risk

 (d) references to their adherence to responsible business codes, internationally recognised standards for due diligence and reporting and, where relevant, their alignment with the objectives of the Paris Agreement.

-- As a second phase of disclosure, we also expect that, in the future, firms will be required to disclose quantitative metrics against certain indicators in respect of the principal adverse sustainability impacts of their investment decisions.
+As a second phase of disclosure, CPB also expects that, in the future, firms will be required to disclose quantitative metrics against certain indicators in respect of the principal adverse sustainability impacts of their investment decisions.
 The precise scope of these indicators and disclosures has not been confirmed or embedded in legal requirements as at the date of this statement.
 In any event, it is anticipated that some of the data needed to make such disclosures may not be readily available at the time the second phase disclosures are made (for example, in respect of non-EU investee companies who are not required to make this information available).
-As such, we expect that firms’ positions in respect of the identification and prioritisation of adverse sustainability impacts will evolve rapidly over the next two years as the regulatory requirements are finalised and come into force, and the availability of data and methodologies to quantify adverse sustainability impacts improve.
+As such, CPB expects that firms’ positions in respect of the identification and prioritisation of adverse sustainability impacts will evolve rapidly over the next two years as the regulatory requirements are finalised and come into force, and the availability of data and methodologies to quantify adverse sustainability impacts improve.